Ponniyin Selvan: II: Distribution

 The distribution rights of the film in Tamil Nadu were acquired by Red Giant Movies.
 The Andhra Pradesh and Telangana distribution rights were bought by Dil Raju's Sri Venkateswara Creations.
 The Kerala distribution rights were bought by Gokulam Gopalan's Sree Gokulam Movies.
 The North India distribution rights were acquired by Pen India Limited.
 Lyca Productions acquired the overseas distribution rights.

 Home media

 The digital streaming rights for the film were purchased by Amazon Prime Video for ₹125 crore and started streaming on the platform from 2 June 2023 in Tamil and dubbed versions of Telugu, Malayalam and Kannada languages.
 The Hindi dubbed version was premiered from 23 June 2023.
 The satellite rights of the film was sold to Sun TV.

 Reception

 Box office

-The film grossed ₹345 crore and is currently the third highest-grossing Tamil film of 2023 and one of the highest-grossing Tamil films worldwide.
+The film grossed ₹342–346 crore and is the third highest-grossing Tamil film of 2023 and one of the highest-grossing Tamil films worldwide.